Returning expats: how to ensure a soft landing

 Plan the next role

 Many employers are guilty of failing to prepare for repatriation.
-The returning expat will be armed with new skills and greater confidence yet according to a 2016 survey only 23% of companies talk to people from day one about the roles that might be open to them when they return.
+The returning expat will be armed with new skills and greater confidence yet research shows that only 23% of companies talk to people from day one about the roles that might be open to them when they return.
 This should be a key part of the ongoing dialogue.

 Help them integrate